- Being at a high altitude

 Alkalosis is a condition in which the body fluids have excess base (alkali).
 This is the opposite of excess acid (acidosis).

-The kidneys and lungs maintain the proper balance of chemicals, called acids and bases, in the body.
-Decreased carbon dioxide (an acid) or increased bicarbonate (a base) levels make the body too alkaline, a condition called alkalosis.
+The kidneys and lungs maintain the proper balance (proper pH level) of chemicals called acids and bases in the body.
+Decreased carbon dioxide (an acid) level or increased bicarbonate (a base) level makes the body too alkaline, a condition called alkalosis.
 There are different types of alkalosis.
 These are described below.

-Respiratory alkalosis is caused by low carbon dioxide levels in the blood.
+Respiratory alkalosis is caused by a low carbon dioxide level in the blood.
 This can be due to:

-Hypochloremic alkalosis is caused by an extreme lack or loss of chloride, which can occur with prolonged vomiting.
+Hypochloremic alkalosis is caused by an extreme lack or loss of chloride, such as from prolonged vomiting.

-For alkalosis caused by hyperventilation, breathing into a paper bag causes you to retain more carbon dioxide and improves the alkalosis.
-If your oxygen level is low, you may receive oxygen to help the alkalosis.
+For alkalosis caused by hyperventilation, breathing into a paper bag allows you to keep more carbon dioxide in your body, which improves the alkalosis.
+If your oxygen level is low, you may receive oxygen.

 Most cases of alkalosis respond well to treatment.

 Prevention depends on the cause of the alkalosis.
-Normally, people with healthy kidneys and lungs do not have significant alkalosis.
+People with healthy kidneys and lungs do not usually have serious alkalosis.